isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 If you already have saved cohorts, they will be listed in the **Saved Cohorts** panel.
 Click on the **Saved Cohorts** link in that panel and a page with the details of your saved cohorts will display.
 Alternatively, to go directly to a given cohort, click on its name and the cohort details page of that cohort will display.

-You can also navigate to these functions by using the drop down options in the **COHORTS** item on the menu bar.

 .. image:: CreateCohort.png
    :align: center

 Cohort Creation - Filters
 =========================

 Using the list of data sets and filters on the left, you can select the attributes and features that interest you from ISB-CGC data or user data.
-You can create a cohort containing multiple programs.
+For a specific program, you can select data across nodes (GDC, PDC, IDC).

-Select Data Set
+Select Program
 -----------------
 This panel in the top left of the screen allows you to pick the programs and user data sets that you want included in the cohort.

-The drop down list will display the ISB-CGC data sets that the Web App is currently supporting, as well as your user data.
-By default, the list is sorted by Node (Genomics Data Commons, Proteomics Data Commons, User) with programs listed below each node header.
-The sort order can be changed by selecting Program next to **Sort By**.
+The drop down list will display the ISB-CGC programs that the Web App is currently supporting.
+Next to each progam, it will list the origin of this data (Genomics Data Commons (GDC), Proteomics Data Commons (PDC), Imaging Data Commons (IDC)).

 .. image:: SelectDataSet.png
    :align: center